-Southwestern University Splash is a one-day program where students and/or teachers on a college campus teach workshops to local high school students on various topics, like knitting, political science, neurobiology, sports, or pretty much anything!
-It’s called SPLASH because all of our Splashers “get their feet wet” in exciting new ways.
+Southwestern University Splash is a one-day program where students on a college campus teach workshops to local middle and high school students on various topics, like knitting, political science, neurobiology, sports, or pretty much anything!

 OUR HISTORY AT SOUTHWESTERN